MatrixEx Add-In

 Connectors

-9 Type(s) of connectors - Active when Item 6 is 'Elements'
+9 Type(s) of connectors - Active if Item 6 is 'Elements'

-10 Direction of connectors - Active when Item 6 is 'Elements'
+10 Direction of connectors - Active if Item 6 is 'Elements'

 Buttons

-12 Refresh Refresh the matrix to display the latest information
+12 Refresh Refresh the matrix to show the latest information

 13 Save Save the changes in the matrix to the model.
 Active when there are unsaved changes.

-14 Options - Export: Export the matrix to various kind of file
+14 Options - Export: Export the matrix to various types of files

 - Profile: Create, update and delete profiles, or create a Matrix specification element

-*: You need to enable the Option: 'Enable Drag and Drop Operation'.
+*: You must enable the Option: 'Enable Drag and Drop Operation' option.

 Detail Specification Dialog